SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 In this tutorial, we will be setting up a local Atom.

-Positive
+> aside positive
-: You can skip this if you have access to a cloud Atom
+> You can skip this if you have access to a cloud Atom

 You can either navigate to the links below for more information or follow the steps after